awsdocs/amazon-msk-developer-guide/doc_source/msk-logging.md

 If you are creating a new cluster, look for the **Broker log delivery** heading in the **Monitoring** section\.
 You can specify the destinations to which you want Amazon MSK to deliver your broker logs\.

-For an existing cluster, choose the cluster from your list of clusters, then choose the **Details** tab\.
-Scroll down to the **Monitoring** section and then choose its **Edit** button\.
+For an existing cluster, choose the cluster from your list of clusters, then choose the **Properties** tab\.
+Scroll down to the **Log delivery** section and then choose its **Edit** button\.
 You can specify the destinations to which you want Amazon MSK to deliver your broker logs\.

 ### Configuring broker logs using the AWS CLI<a name="broker-logs-cli"></a>